12 Biomedical Engineering Summer Programs for High School Students

 Location: Drexel University

-Ideal for those who do not want to spend all summer at school, this one-week, commuter program offers an engaging, hands-on experience in the field of biomedical engineering.
-The focus of the program is on teaching essential laboratory and research skills through activities like measuring brain waves and making nanoparticles.
-Previous students have also worked on gene editing and tissue engineering.
-Apart from lab work, the curriculum also includes site visits and seminars given by experts in the field.
+Ideal for those who do not want to spend all summer at school, this one-week commuter program offers a hands-on experience in biomedical engineering.
+The program focuses on teaching essential laboratory and research skills through activities like measuring brain waves and making nanoparticles.
+Previous students have worked on gene editing and tissue engineering.
+Apart from lab work, the curriculum includes site visits and seminars by experts in the field.

 Location: New Jersey Institute of Technology